 If comps show that your home is worth $410,000, setting that as your asking price can backfire — the reason is that buyers who are looking online for properties under $400,000 won’t see your home in search results in that case.
 This explains why many agents use the “99” pricing strategy and, for example, list $400,000 homes for $399,000.
 The idea is to maximize exposure.

 Among the laundry list of to-do’s to get your house ready to sell or rent, set yourself up for success and choose the right listing price.
-With a little bit of research or help from a real estate professional, you can find the right price point to hopefully get the most for your home.
+With a little bit of research or help from a real estate professional, you can find the right price point in hopes of getting the most for your home.

 Ready to put your home on the market?
 Check out one of our advertisement packages and get started today!